IIIF/api/source/api/image/2.1/index.md

 The server _MAY_ include this link header on the Image Information response, however it is unnecessary as it is included in the JSON representation retrieved.

-##  5. Information Request
+##  5. Image Information

-The Image Information document contains both metadata about the image, such as full height and width, and functionality available for it, such as the formats in which it may be retrieved.
-The service _MUST_ return this information about the image.
+Servers _MUST_ support requests for image information.
+The response includes technical properties about the image and may also contain rights and licensing properties, and related services.

+### 5.1.
+Image Information Request

 The request for the information _MUST_ conform to the URI Template:

 ```
 {scheme}://{server}{/prefix}/{identifier}/info.json
 ```
 {: .urltemplate}

 The syntax for the response is [JSON-LD][json-ld-w3c].
 The content-type of the response _MUST_ be either "application/json" (regular JSON),

 ```
 Content-Type: application/json
 ```
 {: .urltemplate}

 or "application/ld+json" (JSON-LD).

 ```
 Content-Type: application/ld+json